rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

 ### Script 3

+Both scripts below assume your copying an existing file to one with the same contents, but a new name.

 - Create a script which will take a filename as its first argument and create a dated copy of the file. eg. if the file was named `file1.txt` it would create a copy such as `2016-01-28_file1.txt`.
 (To achieve this you will probably want to play with command substitution and the command date).
 - Name this script `versiona.sh`.